 Illegitimate spoofing of the SIP RPH with “ets” and/or “wps” namespace parameters that are used to support NS/EP Priority Service calls is a concern for NS/EP Service Providers.
 NS/EP Service Providers have difficulty in determining whether a call with a SIP RPH received over IPNNIs with multiple service providers should be trusted and admitted with the SIP RPH.
-The purpose of this standard is to provide a framework to cryptographically sign and verify SIP RPH fields containing “ets” and/or “wps” namespace parameters that can be used as a trust mechanism to mitigate against unauthorized spoofing or tampering of the SIP RPH field.
+The purpose of this standard is to provide a framework to cryptographically sign and verify SIP RPH fields containing “ets” and/or “wps” namespace parameters that can be used as a trust mechanism to mitigate unauthorized spoofing or tampering of the SIP RPH field.
 The framework provided in this ATIS standard can be used in the originating network authorizing NS/EP Priority Service calls to sign a PASSporT claim for the RPH field of a SIP INVITE before it is sent across an IPNNI boundary, and for the receiving network to verify the PASSporT claim for the RPH field to decide whether the call should be admitted with the RPH field.

 General Assumptions